 Illinois Workers' Compensation Notice Poster Required

-The Workers' Compensation is a labor law posters poster by the Illinois Department Of Labor.
+The Workers' Compensation Notice is a labor law posters poster by the Illinois Department Of Labor.
 This is a mandatory posting for all employers in Illinois, and businesses who fail to comply may be subject to fines or sanctions.

 This poster must be posted in a conspicuous place where all employees will see it.
 This poster describes the rights that employees have to get compensation when they get injured on the job, the steps that must be taken by the employee should they get injured on the job including the time limit of filing a claim.
 You must update the poster with your workers' compensation insurance policy information.